xndrmcw/welcome/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm Alexander!
 I'm a senior at Bentley University, and I'm currently excitedly wrapping up my bachelor's in Data Analytics.
-My senior capstone focuses on natural language processing, and my independent research projects this year have focused on fitness device data visualizations.
-I'm looking for a role that allows me to exercise my quantitative and qualitative strengths at a company that fosters growth in its employees and rewards dedication.
+My senior capstone focuses on natural language processing, and my independent research projects this year have focused on fitness device data visualizations and computer vision.
+I'm looking for a role that allows me to exercise my quantitative and qualitative strengths at a company which fosters growth in its employees and rewards dedication and diligence.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.